UBC-STAT/stat-406/computing.md

 **You forgot to work on a new branch**
 Ugh, you did 5 points of worksheets before realizing you forgot to create a new branch.
 Don't stress.
 There are some things below to try.
 But if you're confused ASK.
 We've had practice with this, and soon you will too!

-_(1) If you started from `main` and haven't made any commits:_
+_(1) If you started from `main` and haven't made any commits (but you SAVED!!):_
 ```
 git branch -b <new-branch-name>
 ```
-This keeps everything you did and puts you on a new branch.
+This keeps everything you have and puts you on a new branch.
 No problem.
 Commit and proceed as usual.

 _(2) If you are on `main` and made some commits:_
 ```